Macuyiko/macuyiko.github.io/content/2024/2024_06_wave_function_collapse.md

 	});
 });
 </script>

-If you're at all interested in procedural generation, digital art or game development, it's very likely that you've heard about the [wave function collapse](https://github.com/mxgmn/WaveFunctionCollapse) (WFC) algorithm before.
-It's incredible popular, [has been ported to virtually every language](https://github.com/mxgmn/WaveFunctionCollapse?tab=readme-ov-file#notable-ports-forks-and-spinoffs) and engine, and used in several games.

 In essence, WFC is a texture synthesis algorithm that generates an output image with a desired size that is as similar as possible to a given sample image.
 WFC tries to ensure local similarity, meaning that the output image can only contain NxN patterns of pixels that are prersent in the input.